cnshing/nixos-livecd/docs/configuration.md

 A simple solution to set these preferences is by running `gsettings set` for each preference line.

-For note taking and general document processing work, [LibreOffice](https://www.libreoffice.org/) should be setup with ZorinOS's special icons.
+For note taking and general document processing work, [LibreOffice](https://www.libreoffice.org/) should be setup with ZorinOS's [special](#theming) icons.

-[comment - Make an explicit reference to the ZorinOS Theming section in the future]: #

 ## Video Player